US official says UAE paid Yemen tribes to push al-Qaida out

-CAIRO (AP) — A senior U.S. official says the United Arab Emirates paid money to tribal leaders in Yemen to rout al-Qaida from its strongholds.
+CAIRO (AP) — A senior U.S. official acknowledged Wednesday that the United Arab Emirates had paid money to tribal leaders in Yemen to rout al-Qaida militants from their strongholds in the war-torn county.

-Wednesday’s remarks followed an Associated Press investigation outlining how Emirati forces cut secret deals with the militants to get them to abandon territory.
+The official said that al-Qaida had pulled back under pressure from the Yemeni tribes.
+His remarks followed an Associated Press investigation outlining how Emirati forces cut secret deals with the militants to get them to abandon territory.

-The official says money “has exchanged hands” and that it often went to “sheikhs in areas that have collaborated or allowed al-Qaida to exist.”
+The investigation also found that members of Yemen’s al-Qaida branch, known as Al-Qaida in the Arabian Peninsula, or AQAP, were being integrated into the ranks of UAE-backed forces, which are currently in control of most of southern Yemen.

-He didn’t elaborate on how much was paid, but says the Emiratis’ payments to tribal sheikhs allowed them to “ally themselves to the Emiratis.”
+Al-Qaida militants were also being recruited by Saudi-led coalition-backed commanders to fight Houthi rebels, who control northern Yemen.

 Most Read Nation & World Stories